casper-network/casper-sidecar/README.md

 ### The REST API server

 The Sidecar offers an optional REST API that allows clients to query the events stored in external storage.
-Node operators can discover the specific endpoints of the REST API using [OpenAPI] (#openapi-specification) and [Swagger] (#swagger-documentation).
+You can discover the specific endpoints of the REST API using [OpenAPI](#openapi-specification) and [Swagger](#swagger-documentation).
 The [usage instructions](USAGE.md) provide more details.

 ```mermaid
    graph LR;